Welcome Back - the Government has Reopened

-The Under Secretary of Defense for Intelligence, Dr. Michael Vickers, has issued DCIPS Guidance for 2012 Pay Pools, Awards and Reporting of Results:
+The Under Secretary of Defense for Intelligence, Dr. Michael Vickers, has issued DCIPS Performance Management Close-out Guidance for 2013:

 Michael G. Vickers